renandpereira/renandpereira/README.md

 ###

+<p align="left">I’m Renan!

-<p align="left">I’m Renan!<br><br>I’m a Computer Science student currently working as a Senior Data Analyst.
-My professional journey is constantly evolving, with a growing focus on becoming a Data Engineer.
-I’m committed to enhancing</p>
+I’m a Computer Science student currently working as a Senior Data Analyst.
+My professional journey is constantly evolving, with a growing focus on becoming a Data Engineer.</p>

 ###